poisonInMyCoffee/PeopleDatabase/README.md

 🚀 ASP.NET Core Project – Scalable, Maintainable, Enterprise-Grade Architecture
-This is a personal ASP.NET Core project that I’ve built entirely by myself to implement and maintain a robust, scalable, and clean architecture using modern best practices.
-It’s not a tutorial project — it reflects how I would build a production-ready .NET application in a professional environment.
+This is a personal ASP.NET Core project to implement and maintain a robust, scalable, and clean architecture using modern best practices.It reflects how I would build a production-ready .NET application in a professional environment.

 The purpose of this project is to apply advanced design principles, reinforce SOLID and Clean Architecture, and create a foundation I can extend for future enterprise-level systems.